Inventory and stock management

 Maciej Kowalik, is a graduate of the Poznan University of Economics, where he received his master's degree in International Economic Relations in 1996.
 He holds an MBA with a specialization in Logistics and Supply Chain from the Poznan School of Logistics, which he completed in 2016.
-From the very beginning of his career, he was associated with world leaders developing enterprise management software: Great Plains (now part of Microsoft), Epicor (formerly Scala), SAS Institute, JDA, where he held independent and managerial positions.
+From the very beginning of his career, he was associated with world development enterprise management software leaders: Great Plains (now part of Microsoft), Epicor (formerly Scala), SAS Institute, JDA, where he held independent and managerial positions.

 He has experience in both the implementation of management support software and advanced analysis in the supply chain area, as well as their sales.
 He has repeatedly successfully introduced new supply chain solutions for retail chains, distribution and manufacturing companies both in Poland and European markets.

 Piotr Kowalik, is a graduate of the Military University of Technology in Warsaw, where he received a master's degree in electromechanics from the Electromechanical Department in 1987.
 He is a graduate of postgraduate studies at Poznan University of Technology in Database and Computer Networks.

 Since 1999, he has worked in multinational companies in the IT sector where he held the position of project manager.
 He has led many projects including. in the retail, telecommunications, insurance, banking, energy, aviation sectors, including overseas, in countries in Europe, the Middle East, Asia and Australia.

 A graduate of the Poznan University of Technology.
 Doctoral degree in economic sciences In the discipline of management science.
 Doctor in technical sciences from the Faculty of Management Engineering at Poznań University of Technology, in the discipline of machine construction and operation, with a specialization in production management and engineering.